You Only Linearize Once: Tangents Transpose to Gradients: Language

-We model real multiplication as linear in the right-hand argument and non-linear in the left-hand argument.
-Which is which is of course immaterial, because real multiplication commutes, but we intentionally pick one to keep the linearity of variables syntactically apparent.
+Linear computations in \Lone\ model real multiplication as linear in the right-hand argument and non-linear in the left-hand argument.
+(This materializes in rule \rl{TypeLinMul} in \Cref{fig:l1-typerules} checking the left argument in the non-linear environment and the right argument in the linear environment.)
+Which is of course immaterial, because real multiplication commutes, but we intentionally pick one to keep the linearity of variables syntactically apparent.
 Of course, multiplication is actually \emph{multi}-linear, but we leave explicitly modeling this as an open avenue for future research.